-The higher target speed should only be used where the posted speed limit is greater than 31 m/h and where it is considered safe by the driver of the SCRIM vehicle.
+The higher target speed should only be used where the posted speed limit is greater than 31 mph and where it is considered safe by the driver of the SCRIM vehicle.
 The SCRIM vehicle requires an operator and a driver.

-Skid resistance data are recorded continuously by the SCRIM machine and stored as an average for each 5, 10 and 20yard section of road.
+Skid resistance data are recorded continuously by the SCRIM machine and stored as an average for each 5, 10 and 20-feet section of road.
 The operator controls the survey and adds location markers to the data stream during the SCRIM survey.